guidog/tinysnitch/readme.md

 an interactive firewall for inbound and outbound connections, with visual, keyboard controlled prompts.

+the firewall rules are global, but the interactive prompt always shows the pid/path/args of the program requesting the connection.

 based on the excellent [opensnitch](https://github.com/evilsock/opensnitch) and it's brilliant use of libnetfilter_queue.

 ## dependencies